ArkEcosystem/AIPs/AIPS/aip-1.md

 AIPs may have a Requires header, indicating the AIP numbers that this AIP depends on.

+Address field is used to collect votes by the community, showing their support and wishes on what should be build first.
+>Votes are a sign of priority, but the Ark team decides on the priority and technical specification of implementation.

 AIPs may also have a Superseded-By header indicating that a AIP has been rendered obsolete by a later document; the value is the number of the AIP that replaces the current document.
 The newer AIP must have a Replaces header containing the number of the AIP that it rendered obsolete.

 ## Auxiliary Files